Our tool for managing your permission to our use of cookies is temporarily offline. Therefore some functionality is missing.

 Under Paul’s direction, we’ve made the door panels from the same mesh material that covers the airbag.
 This design choice exposes the door structure, and the transparency of the knitted mesh changes according to the angle of view.
 The exposed airbag under the roof pillar is another example of car function typically concealed during the manufacturing process being left deliberately on show in the MINI STRIP.

 The MINI STRIP was launched in London on 12 August 2021, but we believe its impact will last far longer than the headlines it has inspired.
-At MINI, we’re constantly looking for new ways to shape the future of sustainable car design, and the learnings we’ll take from the MINI STRIP will drive our mission forward.
+At MINI, we’re constantly looking for new ways to shape the future of innovative car design, and the learnings we’ll take from the MINI STRIP will drive our mission forward.
 But let’s give the final word to our collaborator, without whom, the project could never have happened:

 “I know and love the existing car, but by respecting the past and looking to the future, we have created something very special.
 I feel very privileged that the MINI team has given me the confidence and freedom to think laterally about the approach to the design of the car.
 Together, I think we have created something truly unique.” - Paul Smith, 2021.